-Each week of lessons is followed by a Weekend Devo, which sums up the week’s lesson with life application.
+Each week of both Bible studies ends with a Weekend Devo to summarize the lessons and give opportunity for thoughtful reflection and application.
 You can also find small group ideas at the end of each week.

-This is the best time of the year to start a small group, so if God has put that desire in your heart, then what are you waiting for?
+Any time of the year is a great time to start a small group, so if God has put that desire in your heart, then what are you waiting for?
 Start praying for the women He has put on your heart, and be ready to step out and make disciples.
 That’s doing kingdom work!